textbook/pelican_scaffold/README.md

   that the site gets published to the correct place (if you don't want to use `<yourname>.github.io`, you will need to edit more extensively).

-1. Set up the source repository (again, probably `<yourname>.github.io-source`) on Travis; it's probably best to set it build only on pushes, so that pull requests don't cause any trouble.
+1. Set up your forked repository on Travis; it's probably best to set it build only on pushes, so that pull requests don't cause any trouble.
+You can modify `.travis.yml` to match your version of Python if required.

 1. Generate an authentication token for GitHub (`Settings > Personal access tokens > Generate new token`), which will allow the deployment script to push